2020 Vision Campaign: Campaign objectives

-Working with mayoral associations, City Halls and various civil society advisors and actors, the 2020 Vision Campaign is pushing internationally for signatures to the Cities Appeal, leading to the adoption of the Hiroshima-Nagasaki Protocol in 2010.
+Working with mayoral associations, City Halls and various civil society advisors and actors, the 2020 Vision Campaign was pushing internationally for signatures to the Cities Appeal, leading to the adoption of the Hiroshima-Nagasaki Protocol in 2010.

 Hiroshima-Nagasaki Protocol

-Since May 2008, the main focus of the work of the 2020 Vision Campaign has been the signature drive for the Cities Appeal in support of the Hiroshima-Nagasaki Protocol.
-The Protocol embeds the final objective of the 2020 Vision Campaign in a realistic framework.
-As a protocol complementary to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), it seeks to challenge national governments to follow through on the commitments they made in Article VI of the Treaty.
+Since May 2008, the main focus of the work of the 2020 Vision Campaign had been the signature drive for the Cities Appeal in support of the Hiroshima-Nagasaki Protocol.
+The Protocol embedded the final objective of the 2020 Vision Campaign in a realistic framework.
+As a protocol complementary to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), it sought to challenge national governments to follow through on the commitments they made in Article VI of the Treaty.

-By signing the Cities Appeal, Mayors and elected local officials around the world are given the chance to get behind the Hiroshima-Nagasaki Protocol ahead of the formal and final presentation of the results of the international signature drive at the 2010 NPT Review Conference at the United Nations Headquarters in New York.
+By signing the Cities Appeal, Mayors and elected local officials around the world were given the chance to get behind the Hiroshima-Nagasaki Protocol ahead of the formal and final presentation of the results of the international signature drive at the 2010 NPT Review Conference at the United Nations Headquarters in New York.